Examples of non-K\"{a}hler Calabi-Yau 3-folds with arbitrarily large $b_2$: Introduction

 As far as we know, our examples are the first examples of complex Calabi-Yau 3-folds with arbitrarily large $b_2$ in our sense.
+Their topological Euler number can be arbitrarily small negative.
+For positive integers $a \neq a'$, we see that $X(a)$ and $X(a')$ are not bimeromorphic (Remark \ref{rem:nonbimeromorphic}), thus show bimeromorphic unboundedness of non-K\"{a}hler Calabi-Yau 3-folds.
+It is also remarkable that the Hodge to de Rham spectral sequence degenerates at $E_1$ on $X(a)$ and they have unobstructed deformations (Remark \ref{rem:HodgeSymmetry}).

-Friedman (\cite[Example 8.9]{MR1141199}) constructed infinitely many topological types of Calabi-Yau $3$-folds with $b_2=0$ by deforming a Calabi-Yau $3$-fold with ordinary double points.
+Friedman \cite[Example 8.9]{MR1141199} constructed infinitely many topological types of Calabi-Yau $3$-folds with $b_2=0$ by deforming a Calabi-Yau $3$-fold with ordinary double points based on Clemens' construction of some quintic 3-folds with infinitely many smooth rational curves \cite{MR720930}.
 There are also infinitely many examples of Calabi-Yau 3-folds of $b_2 =1$ but with different cubic forms on $H^2$ as flops of a fixed Calabi-Yau $3$-fold (cf.\ \cite[Example 7.6]{MR1141199}, \cite[Example 14]{MR1365849}).
-Fine--Panov (\cite[Section 3]{MR2679581}) constructed simply connected compact complex 3-folds with trivial canonical bundles, arbitrarily large $b_2$ and non-zero holomorphic 2-forms.
+Fine--Panov \cite[Section 3]{MR2679581} constructed simply connected compact complex 3-folds with trivial canonical bundle, arbitrarily large $b_2$ and non-zero holomorphic 2-forms.

+Non-K\"{a}hler Calabi-Yau manifolds are also interesting from the point of view of string theory (the Strominger equations) and complex differential geometry (cf. \cite{MR2891478}, \cite{MR2985333}, \cite{MR3372471} and references therein).

-We shall construct the examples by smoothing simple normal crossing (SNC) varieties via the log deformation theory developed by Kawamata--Namikawa (\cite{MR1296351}).
-Lee (\cite{MR2658406}) considered log deformations of SNC varieties consisting of two irreducible components which are called Tyurin degenerations.
-We also consider such SNC varieties.
+We shall construct the examples by smoothing simple normal crossing (SNC) varieties via the log deformation theory developed by Kawamata--Namikawa \cite{MR1296351}.
+Lee \cite{MR2658406} considered log deformations of SNC varieties consisting of two irreducible components which are called Tyurin degenerations.
+We also use Tyurin degenerations to construct our examples.
 The new point in this paper is to consider gluing automorphisms of the intersection of irreducible components of SNC varieties.
-Tyurin degenerations are also studied in the context of mirror symmetry (\cite{MR3751815}, \cite{MR3633789}).
+Tyurin degenerations are also studied in the context of mirror symmetry (\cite{MR2112600}, \cite{MR3751815}, \cite{MR3633789}).

-As a bi-product of the construction, we obtain an example of involutions of K3 surfaces in a family which are induced from a birational involution of the total space of the family (Section \ref{section:specialK3}).
-It turns out that the birational involution is a flop (Claim \ref{claim:involutionverygeneral}) and indeterminate along flopping curves.